hacklex/AbstractMathTypes/README.md

 member AsCommutativeRing, which provides the CommutativeRing compatibility.

 I am open to suggestions as to how this should be fixed to develop these types in best possible generality.

-# Testing

-To test these types, I added a (rather simple and unoptimized) implementation of rational number field Q, and wrote a test for polynomial division in Q[x].
-Just check out program.fs to see how this works.

-As a nice bonus, I added a simple literal support to rational numbers, so that one could write the constant polynomials in a convenient manner.
-For example, [| 5Q/3Q 1Q 2Q |] means 2x²+x+5/3.

 # Acknowledgments